• /

 • Does not have many adequate manuals and tutorials for self-learning;

-• Under-represented on the market (no big hits in portfolio).
+• Under-represented on the market (no significant hits in portfolio).

-The engine can be difficult to learn for those who are only making their first steps in game development.
-Devs with some experience will find Godot’s visual scripting features and user-friendly interface awesome, and professional coders that work with 2D will just love it.
-Thanks to the latter, the engine is slowly gaining more popularity; thus, more complex titles start to appear.
-However, it is still riskier to use Godot vs Unity for commercial projects.
+The engine can be challenging to learn for those taking their first steps in game development.
+However, developers with some experience will find Godot’s visual scripting features and user-friendly interface awesome, and professional coders who work with 2D will love it.
+Thanks to the latter, the engine is slowly gaining more popularity, and thus, more complex titles appear.
+However, weighing Godot's pros and cons, it is still riskier for commercial projects.

 Unity

-One of the most praised and used game engines you can choose today.
+Unity is one of the most praised and used game engines today.
 It was released in 2005 but became widespread with the release of the Unity 3D version.
-Today it is used by professional game studios, indie developers, and mobile game makers.
+Today, it is used by professional game studios, indie developers, and mobile game makers.
 Many big companies adjust their workflows to be optimized for Unity (and the C# programming language).
 Needless to say, Unity has far more assets than the Godot engine: premade 3D models, textures, images, levels, etc.

-With Unity, you can create a game for almost any platform, but still, some developers cannot say that this engine is ideal.
-Some dislike physics features, some criticize animation, and others — the engine’s interface.
+With Unity, you can create a game for almost any platform, but some developers do not consider this engine ideal.
+Some dislike physics features; some criticize animation, and others — the engine’s interface.

 Pros: